DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 - Hearts  ♥️ : Water 💧, Life       ❤️‍🩹
 - Spades  ♠️ : Air   💨, Technology ⚡️

 Starting at level 2, Dealers are given special abilities based on their primary suit.
-First, they gain an additional modifier when pulling cards of that suit that increases with level (+1 at level 2).
+First, they gain an additional modifier when pulling cards of that suit.
+This modifier increases with level (+1 at level 2).
 Second, they gain one of the following abilities that can be used a number of times equal to their level per long rest.
 Cards used in this manner are put directly in the discard pile without inspection.
+The number of cards drawn in this manner serves as an additional modifier on a check before the outcome is known.

 - Diamonds♦️ : Fire or Offense Dealers have explosive damage but they reun out of gas really fast.
-They can choose to 'burn' up to 3 cards to add to their attack draw.
+They can choose to 'burn' up to 3 cards to add to their own attack draw.
 - Clubs   ♣️ : Earth or Defense Dealers have a strong foundation and can take the big hits.
-They can choose to 'bury' up to 3 cards to add to their AC.
+They can choose to 'bury' up to 3 cards to add to their own AC until the start of their next turn.
 - Hearts  ♥️ : Water or Life Dealers are fluid and flexible to adapt the situation.
 If they are in the presence of an ally who fails a check, they may 'drown' up to 3 cards and add that number to their ally's draw.
-- Spades  ♠️ : Air or Technology Dealers have a special intutition and can take brief glimpses into the future.
-They can choose to 'blow' up to 3 cards to look at following cards in their action deck, equal to the number discarded.
-They return the viewed cards to their deck in the same order as before.
+- Spades  ♠️ : Air or Technology Dealers float around the battlefield and may deploy distractions against their enemies.
+They can 'blow' up to 3 cards and subtract that number from an enemy draw.

 ## Choose Your Affinities